sailesh307/DBMS-Notes/foreignKey.md

     itemNo number,
     status varchar2(10),
     PRIMARY KEY(orderNo, itemNo),
-    FOREGIN KEY(orderNo, itemNo) REFERENCES orders
+    Foreign KEY(orderNo, itemNo) REFERENCES orders
 );
 ```
-> in this table `orderNo`, `itemNo` are made as primary key and foregin key
+> in this table `orderNo`, `itemNo` are made as primary key and Foreign key

 > this table will refer to the table `orders`